Year 1 2022 - 2023

 Thank you for the effort which has gone into preparing your child for the start of the new term.
 We will do our best to support your children to look after their belongings and return home with the things they came with.
 Please help us with this by ensuring that all items of school uniform and belongings are clearly labelled with your child’s name; this also includes coats, PE kits, shoes and water bottles.
 We also ask that you continue to support the school policy by removing earrings from your child before sending them to school.

-The children do PE on Mondays and Fridays.
-Please ensure that your child has a full kit (white T-Shirt, blue/black shorts and pumps) in school at all times.
-They will be returned home each school holiday to be washed.
+The children do PE on Monday and Wednesday.
+Please ensure that your child has a full kit (white T-Shirt, blue/black shorts and pumps) in school.
+Kits will be sent home at the end of each half term to be washed.

-We always support the children when needed but would be most grateful if you could help your child to become independent at dressing and undressing.
+We always support the children when needed, but would be grateful if you could help your child to become independent at dressing and undressing.
 This really helps us to make the most of our PE lessons!

 Your child will usually read individually in school twice a week.
 Please continue to send your childs reading folder to school every day.
-Children will receive two new books on a Monday which they will keep for the week.
+Children will receive two new books on a Monday, which they will keep for the week.
 Your child will have books linked to the letter sounds they know and the aim of home reading is to build confidence, fluency and a love of reading.

 Please could we remind you to record in the Reading Diary when your child has read, along with any other comments you wish to add.
-Please don’t be afraid to ask if you need any advice in supporting your child’s reading.
+Please do not be afraid to ask if you need any advice in supporting your child’s reading.

 Thank you for your continued support and should you have any queries or concerns please do not hesitate in contacting us.

-Mrs Cox (class teacher) & Mrs Hubble (teaching assistant)
+Mrs Cox (class teacher) & Mrs Smyth (teaching assistant)